Asheville Dog Training and Board and Train

 NO training, education, or certification required for Service Dog Trainers.

 People Taking Advantage.

-Dog Trainers and Dog Training Companies should be held to the highest standard, but again, there is no regulation of Animal Trainers.
+Dog Trainers and Dog Training Companies should be held to the highest standard, but again, there is no regulation of Dog Trainers.
 Anyone can become a Dog Trainer and buy a certification diploma to hang in their office without ever touching a dog.
 They can, and they do.

-The BEST Dog Trainers and Dog Training Companies hold their dogs to the highest standards and do not provide services that contribute to poorly trained Service Dogs, inappropriately behaved Service Dogs, or Fake Service Dogs.
+The BEST Dog Trainers and Dog Training Companies hold themselves and their dogs to the highest standards and do not provide services that contribute to poorly trained Service Dogs, inappropriately behaved Service Dogs, or Fake Service Dogs.